Well, congrats on getting ScrapeBox (if you don’t see how you can get ScrapeBox at a discounted price). We will see how ScrapeBox can help you.

 Also note the additional helper functions here –

-- Use “Remove” button to filter out keywords with words that you don’t like
+- Use the “Remove” button to filter out keywords with words that you don’t like

 - Look up domain name availability for the keywords using “Lookup Domain” button